 - The workflow is smooth and intuitive.

-- The UI is virtually identical to Sony Vegas Pro, making it painless to upgrade to the Pro version.
+- The UI is virtually identical to VEGAS Pro, making it painless to upgrade to the Pro version.

 - The timeline feels malleable and automatic.

 - The three versions seem not properly priced for their functionalities.

 - The strength of the effects lags behind those of its similarly priced competitors.

 Summary: VEGAS Movie Studio is the baby brother to VEGAS Pro.
 It does an excellent job at imitating the UI and workflow of the professional version, but many of the greatest strengths of VEGAS Pro are not present in VEGAS Movie Studio.
 In my opinion, the effects and advanced features are what make VEGAS Pro a professional quality video editor — and it's one of Movie Studio's biggest weaknesses.

 As a standalone piece of software, there are many reasons to be impressed with VEGAS Movie Studio, but it doesn't exist in a vacuum.
 I've had the pleasure of reviewing a multitude of excellent video editors at similar price points (see the "Alternatives" section below), and feel Movie Studio doesn't stack up against the competition at its retail price point.
 The cheapest version of Movie Studio does far less than comparable video editors, while the most expensive version doesn't do quite enough.

 You can watch this 30-second demo video I made using VEGAS Movie Studio just to get a feel of its output, or you can visit the official site to try out the latest version.

 Editorial Note (July 2018): This post has been revamped for freshness and accuracy.
 The latest version is VEGAS Movie Studio 15 while the content of this review was initially made based on version 14.
 The pricing structure for the program has changed and we've updated that part.